tbrowder/Raku-Advent/advent2022/tbrowder.md

 1. *A Christmas Carol*, a short story by Charles Dickens (1812-1870), a well-known and popular Victorian author whose many works include *The Pickwick Papers*, *Oliver Twist*, *David Copperfield*, *Bleak House*, *Great Expectations*, and *A Tale of Two Cities*.

 2. Code used in this article is available at [raku-advent-extras](https://github.com/tbrowder/raku-advent-extras/blob/master/2022)

-3. There is a bug in the POD-to-PDF tool chain that causes some characters in a `=begin code / =end code` block not to be rendered.
-For example, this input in Tony's article, Part 1, in the pod source is erroneously rendered here as

-    .
-    +-- bin
-    |   +-- app
-    +-- lib
-    +-- META6.json
-    +-- resources
-    +-- templates

-and it renders in PDF as

-    .
-     bin
-     app
-     lib
-     META6.json
-     resources
-     templates

-An issue has been filed with `Pod::To::PDF::Lite`, but David thinks the issue may be with the core Rakupod converter.
-The investigation continues.